 Promiscuous.
 July – August

-Bamboo sprouts, grasses, roots, fruits, acorns, and rarely animals prey.
+Bamboo sprouts, grasses, roots, fruits, acorns, and rarely small animals

 Mostly nocturnal and solitary.
 Capable climber but forages mostly on the ground.
 Scent marks territory.

 1. Have an extremely low metabolism, comparable to that of a sloth.

 2. There is an estimated less than 10,000 mature individuals in the wild with over 10% decline in population over the next 3 generations.

 3. Sole species in the family Ailuridae.
 They have similiarities to both Raccoons and Bears.